altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 The sweet tangerine sauce was delicious.

-【… We brought plenty of rations with us, so we don’t need to worry about food for now.
-But if we don’t recover the lost territory quickly, the citizens will suffer.】
+"… We brought plenty of rations with us, so we don’t need to worry about food for now.
+But if we don’t recover the lost territory quickly, the citizens will suffer."<br/>

-【That’s our plan in the first place, did something change?】
+"That’s our plan in the first place, did something change?"<br/>

-【… Nobody knows when we can recover the fields to the south of Aroe Maroe City, correct?
+"… Nobody knows when we can recover the fields to the south of Aroe Maroe City, correct?
 Hence, the price of wheat and vegetables increased a lot.
-It is so bad that it will affect the Empire on the whole.】
+It is so bad that it will affect the Empire on the whole."<br/>

-【Now that you mentioned it, you did say the farmlands in the south is important.】
+"Now that you mentioned it, you did say the farmlands in the south is important."<br/>

-【… But I never imagined that the impact on market prices would be so staggering.
-We can requisite for food locally if the war dragged on, but it looks like we can’t stall any longer.】
+"… But I never imagined that the impact on market prices would be so staggering.
+We can requisite for food locally if the war dragged on, but it looks like we can’t stall any longer."<br/>

 Altina shrugged.

-【It will be great if Lieutenant General Dorval could escape together with the rations.】
+"It will be great if Lieutenant General Dorval could escape together with the rations."<br/>

-【… That’s right.】
+"… That’s right."<br/>

 She stood up.

-【Alright!
+"Alright!
 Let’s get to work!
-We need to repel the Etruria Theocracy as soon as possible so the citizens can dine in peace!】
+We need to repel the Etruria Theocracy as soon as possible so the citizens can dine in peace!"<br/>

 This was very spontaneous, but many officers responded to her.

-【Vive la ’Généralissime!
-Vive L’Empire!】 【Victory is within our grasps!】 【I want to eat bread with fruit jam!】
+"Vive la ’Généralissime!
+Vive L’Empire!】 "Victory is within our grasps!】 "I want to eat bread with fruit jam!"<br/>

 Altina thrust out her fist.

-【Good answer!
+"Good answer!
 Then gather at the main gate after finishing your meal!
-Let’s start training!】
+Let’s start training!"<br/>

-Although most of them answered 【Yes Mdm!】, there were some who moaned 【Ehhh…】.
+Although most of them answered "Yes Mdm!】, there were some who moaned "Ehhh…】.

 And of course, Regis belonged to the latter.